Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 Start from [creating a material](https://docs.unity3d.com/2022.2/Documentation/Manual/materials-introduction.html) and selecting appropriate shader for it.

-Because the **Unity Toon Shader**(UTS) includes shaders for all the render pipelines,The Built-in Render Pipeline, URP, and HDRP, you need to choose appropriate shader for the render pipeline set to your project.
+Because the **Unity Toon Shader**(UTS) includes shaders for all the render pipelines, the Built-in Render Pipeline, URP, and HDRP, you need to choose appropriate shader for the render pipeline set to your project.

 | Render Pipeline | Shader Path | Tesselation Shader Path |
 |----|----|----|